Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 # List comprehension way at high level
 list_were_building = [transform(thing) for thing in iterable if condition]
 ```

-Same as before, just reading left to right after the thing to append, instead of top down.
-One thing to note, though, is that while in the evens case we didn't actually "transform" the thing we were appending, that's fine.
 The way `transform()` was called in the above examples, as though it were a function, is an option when writing list comps.
 For example, the `my_squares` example could be accomplished in the same way with:

 ```python
 def square(num):